warp-contracts/warp/docs/MIGRATION_GUIDE.md

 const smartweave = SmartWeaveNodeFactory.memCached(arweave);
 ```

-For Web environment you should use `SmartWeaveWebFactory` instead of `SmartWeaveNodeFactory`.
+For Web environment you should use `SmartWeaveFactory` instead of `SmartWeaveNodeFactory`.

 In this example we've used the `memCached` method.
 You can see other available methods in documentation:
 - [For Web](https://smartweave.docs.redstone.finance/classes/SmartWeaveWebFactory.html)